itsnayabsd/website/_posts/cloud/2019-12-01-auto-deploy-nodejs-web-app-digitalocean.md

  * Your node app is already hosted on github / gitlab or bitbucket.
 If not, clone the *Hello World* app [from here](https://github.com/nayabbashasayed/node_hello_world.git) to your git hosting account.
  * You already have a Digitalocean account.
 If not, [Signup one on digitalocean](https://m.do.co/c/e80679853c2f).
  * [Initial server setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-debian-10) has been done on digitalocean.
  * [Already installed nodejs](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-debian-10) on digitalocean.
-I prefer installing node with *nvm*
+I prefer installing node with *nvm*.
- * Your [domain nameservers pointed to digitalocean droplet](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
+ * Your [domain nameservers should be pointed to digitalocean droplet](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
 If you don't have a domain name yet, you can buy one [from Namecheap](https://namecheap.pxf.io/m356a), one of the lead domain name provider for less price.
+<p class="isa_warning">Do not forget to <a href="https://www.digitalocean.com/docs/networking/dns/how-to/manage-records/#a-records)">add an A record</a> pointing to your droplet</p>
  * You already [installed Nginx with ssl certificates for your domain](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-debian-10).

 <hr id="pm2"/>